Skip to content

 iPads and the NDIS for Participants

-At Assistive Tech, as a registered NDIS provider we can assist you ordering iPads and low cost AAC devices regardless of where you are in Australia.
-We can help you with your purchase regardless of whether you have a self-managed, plan managed or agency (NDIS) managed NDIS plan.
+At Assistive Tech as a registered NDIS provider we can assist you with supply of iPads and other low cost assistive technologies for all your participants right across Australia regardless of whether they’re self-managed, plan managed or agency managed.

-The information that the NDIS publish regarding Low Cost AT changes regularly – we updated the information below on 28 June 2022.
+The information that the NDIS publish regarding Low Cost AT changes regularly, most recently this was updated to align with new information released by the NDIS on their "List of Supports" on 02/10/2024

 Telehealth